 Wietze: Hornbosteler Hutweide nature reserve

-Experience nature in a historic landscape: wild horses and Heck cattle on Hornbosteler Hutweide
+Experience nature in a historic landscape: Heck cattle on Hornbosteler Hutweide

 The Aller cycle path leads you directly past an attraction that is unique in this form in the district of Celle.

 Hornbostel on the Aller has a special "natural kingdom": the pasture on which the villagers have kept their cattle for centuries.
 The magical parkland with old, stately oaks in the meadow pasture, woodlands, heaths and juniper groves is today home to white storks and dragonflies, wild pansies and flowering rushes.